Panasonic GH5 vs Sony A6300

 Studio photographers will appreciate that the Panasonic GH5 (unlike the A6300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the GH5 and the A6300 have been discontinued, but can regularly be found used on eBay.
+Both the GH5 and the A6300 have been discontinued, but can regularly be found used on ebay.
 The A6300 was replaced by the Sony A6500, while the GH5 was followed by the Panasonic GH5 II.
 Further information on the features and operation of the GH5 and A6300 can be found, respectively, in the Panasonic GH5 Manual (free pdf) or the online Sony A6300 Manual.

 So how do things add up?
 Which of the two cameras – the Panasonic GH5 or the Sony A6300 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.